 Things to be aware of

 Speak plainly and do not take advantage of the trust shown by anyone willing to conceal what you have told them in confidence.
-Vagueness concerning secrets can cause costly confusion, so be sure that the other participant is aware of the exact nature of the secret and scope of your intentions for who they are allowed to tell.
+Vagueness concerning secrets can cause costly confusion, so be sure that the other participant is aware of the exact nature of the secret and the scope of your intentions for who they are allowed to tell.

 Secrets can damage personal relationships and have a significant impact on business developments.
 No matter what situation you are in, they must be treated seriously and with deep consideration.
 They have the potential to cause significant real-world harm under the right circumstances.